The Rimshots

+Background

-The Rimshots were an American funk and disco band, popular in the late 1970s.
-The group started out as the house band for the labels All Platinum Records and in particular, Stang Records in the early 1970s.
-The (then nameless) rhythm section recorded for the artists signed to the company (including Hank Ballard, Donnie Elbert, Shirley & Company, Chuck Jackson, Brook Benton, Solomon Burke, Brother to Brother, Eleanor Mills, The Moments, and Etta James).
+The group started out as the house band for the record labels All Platinum Records and in particular, Stang Records in the early 1970s.
+The then nameless rhythm section recorded for the artists signed to the company (including Hank Ballard, Donnie Elbert, Shirley & Company, Chuck Jackson, Brook Benton, Solomon Burke, Brother to Brother, Eleanor Mills, The Moments, and Etta James).
 Along with King Curtis, they recorded the original theme song for the 1971 hit television show, Soul Train.

 From 1972 to 1976, this studio band recorded over fifty projects for Platinum-Chess Records.
 The group also had the ability to accurately replicate rhythm tracks previously recorded by other artists.
-Joe Robinson, the company's president, had the group reproduce an American hit, "7-6-5-4-3-2-1 (Blow Your Whistle)", and released the single in Europe under the artist name 'The Rimshots'; and that is when the rhythm section's new identity was launched.
-The group became a reluctant new artist and began touring internationally as The Rimshots, appearing twice on the UK's BBC Television, Top of the Pops, and other international venues.
+Joe Robinson, the company's president, had the group reproduce an American hit "7-6-5-4-3-2-1 (Blow Your Whistle)", and released the single in Europe under the artist name 'The Rimshots'; and that is when the rhythm section's new identity was launched.
+The group became a reluctant new artist and began touring internationally as The Rimshots, appearing twice on the BBC's Top of the Pops, and other international venues.
 Despite their unwitting success as a disco group, their studio discography is unparalleled by their limited recordings under this name.